 What are my rights?

-You are entitled to get access to the personal data processed about you, to have incorrect personal data corrected and to have data deleted if we are not authorised to process these.
+You are entitled to get access to the personal data processed about you, to have incorrect personal data corrected and to have data deleted if you no longer wish to use DMI’s open data service.

 You may also object to our processing according to the conditions of Article 21 of the Data Protection Regulation.